 “Although the company maintains its plans for growth, this is still very much a family business” says Graham of the continued expansion.
 “We still have two members of the Lark family on the Board of Directors, and a strong belief in staff loyalty.”

-“We are proud that over 120 of our 295 staff have worked at Lark for over 10 years.”
+“We are proud that over 135 of our 333 employees have worked at Lark for over 10 years.”

 Today, the Group comprises Lark (Group) Limited, which deals with general insurance for both private and corporate clients, and Lark Life & Pensions Limited, which handles the financial services side of the business.